-PACIFICA SCHOOL DISTRICT ORGANIZATION (UNAUDITED) FOR THE FISCAL YEAR ENDED JUNE 30, 2021
+PACIFICA SCHOOL DISTRICT ORGANIZATION (UNAUDITED) FOR THE FISCAL YEAR ENDED JUNE 30, 2022

 The District was established in 1980 and serves approximately 3,100 students.
 The District is located in San Mateo County in Pacifica, California, and operates two K-5 elementary schools, four K-8 schools, one 6-8 middle school, and one K-8 Education Center.
+There were no changes in the District's boundaries in the current year.

 Governing Board

 Term

 Name Office Expires

 Kai Doggett President 2024

 Lynda Brocchini Vice-President 2024

 Laverne Villalobos Clerk 2022

 Nidhi Patel Vice Clerk 2022

 Elizabeth Bredall Member 2022